saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

 <br>
 ### AppCompat

-What to say about the new AppCompat [library](http://android-developers.blogspot.com.es/2014/10/appcompat-v21-material-design-for-pre.html) from Google, In this library it is included a new component, the [Toolbar](http://developer.android.com/reference/android/widget/Toolbar.html).
+What to say about the new AppCompat [library](http://android-developers.blogspot.com.es/2014/10/appcompat-v21-material-design-for-pre.html) from Google, in this library a new element called [Toolbar](http://developer.android.com/reference/android/widget/Toolbar.html) is included.

 The `Toolbar` element is a generalization of the old: [_Action Bar_](http://developer.android.com/reference/android/app/ActionBar.html).

 This new _widget_ is a [ViewGroup](http://developer.android.com/reference/android/view/ViewGroup.html), so we can group views within it, in my case I have included a custom `TextView` with a particular font.

-In addition, taking advantage of the flexibility, when the user _scrolls down_ the toolbar is hidden, when the user _scrolls up_ the toolbar gets shown.
+Taking advantage of being able to have this component in my layout, when the user _scrolls down_ the `Toolbar` is hidden, when the user _scrolls up_ the `Toolbar is displayed.

 ![](http://androcode.es/wp-content/uploads/2015/02/bar.gif)
 <br>